 Chiropractic is recognized around the world as an effective way to treat disorders of the musculoskeletal and nervous system.
 Chiropractic treatment differs from other health care professionals, in that it often resolves conditions related to the musculoskeletal system without treating those specific conditions.
 An example of this is a headache that is caused by issues or stress in the neck.
 Chiropractic is a drug free method of addressing the cause of the pain or dysfunction.

-Chiropractors have extremely low malpractice insurance rates.
-This is because there are very few incidents of serious complications to chiropractic care.
-The most common side effect is temporary increased soreness or discomfort.
+Chiropractors have low malpractice insurance rates due to low incidence of serious complications to chiropractic care.
+The most common side effect is temporary soreness or discomfort.

 Most insurances cover chiropractic care.
 While not all plans have the same coverage, almost all of the major carriers cover chiropractic.
 Examples of insurance companies that cover chiropractic include: Medicare, Medicaid, Kaiser, Anthem Blue Cross, Blue Shield, and the Veterans Administration.